harismuzaffer/dotfiles/README.md

 # dotfiles

-User stow to symlink the files correctly
+User stow(https://www.gnu.org/software/stow/) to symlink the files correctly.
+For example to symlink vim directory only, use ```stow vim```